aihooo444/HackingToolkit9DS-Deprecated-/README.md

 You have understood from my inactivity that the tool is not being updated anymore.
 It still work (or not, depend on peoples), but I'm not working anymore on it.

+UPDATE AS OF JUNE 21st 2020
+I have added the correct makerom.exe file so that you can actually repack your cia file.
+I take no credit for the file or this Toolkit just getting it to work for people who do not have a debug version of Visual C++ installed.

 With this tool, you'll be able to:
 - Extract and rebuild any .3DS file
 - Extract and rebuild any .CIA file (No DLC nor DSiWare atm)